jglovier/jglovier.github.io/_posts/2013-12-23-sitemaps-for-jekyll-sites.md

 Because GOOGLE.
 [Webmaster tools](https://www.google.com/webmasters/tools/) are your friend.
 Use them.
 Love them.
 Give them [what they want](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=183669#183669) and enjoy great profit as a result.

-Or, in less witty but equally helpful words, a sitemap when provided to Google via a verified Webmaster Tools account tells Google exactly what all pages of your site it should index.
+Or, in less witty but equally helpful words, a sitemap when provided to Google via a verified Webmaster Tools account, tells Google exactly what all pages of your site it should index.

 Okay, now that you're sold on having a sitemap, here's how to use it like a champ: